annahilla/annahilla/README.md

 Here are the latest projects that I’ve worked on:

+**Nissu**: Nissu is a fun and motivating habit streak tracker built with React Native and Expo.
+Complete daily habits, maintain your streaks, and help a little cat named Nissu build a tall cozy home for each habit – one floor at a time.
+I used TypeScript, Nativewind for styling, Context for state management and Appwrite for authentication and database.

+<a href="https://github.com/annahilla/nissu">View Repository</a>

 **Planutri**: A full-stack Next.js applicacion to plan your weekly menu and generate a shopping list.
 It features a meal planner, shopping list, a form to create a public or private recipe and a recipes list with all the recipes.
 I used Typescript, TailwindCSS for styling, Context for state management, Firebase for authentication and MongoDB for the database.

 <a href="https://github.com/annahilla/planutri">View Repository</a> / <a href="https://planutri.vercel.app/">View Live Version</a>